bluesky314/BraTs-Segmentation-Challenge/readme.md

 * 2 Models on Tversky loss focusing on False Negatives

-* 2 models on Tversky loss focusing on False Positives

 * 2 models on Power Loss with n=2

 ### Results